sama1mansn/opbnb-docs/docs/faq/protocol-faqs.md

 Performance is important for games because gamers expect a highly responsive experience.
 Any lag, delay or choppiness can hamper enjoyment and immersion in the game.
 For blockchain games, fast transaction speeds and throughput are crucial to enable a seamless user experience.
 Gamers expect in-game assets and currencies to be transferred instantly, so the underlying blockchain network must be high performance

 ### What is the difference between opBNB and other Optimism based layer 2 solution, like Base?
 opBNB is the first layer 2 optimistic rollup on BSC, and BSC layer 1 cost is much lower than ETH, so the cost of layer 2 on BSC will give application developers a more affordable solution.
-Another difference is the opBNB will include the performance optimization techniques that has been used in BSC to have a much better performance.
+Another difference is the opBNB will include the performance optimization techniques that have been used in BSC to have a much better performance.

 ### We already have the zkBNB as a scaling solution, why opBNB is needed?
-zkBNB is not EVM-comptatible, which means it is more suitable for NFT and token transactions, not for generic dApps. opBNB`s programability is to support applications that need more flexibility.
+zkBNB is not EVM-comptatible, which means it is more suitable for NFT and token transactions, not for generic dApps. opBNB`s programmability is to support applications that need more flexibility.

 ### Is opBNB connected to the superchain or is unrelated?
 Can opBNB be considered as just optimistic rollups on the BNB Smart Chain?